huongbt/Huong_Huynh_Cybersecurity_Portfolio/README.md

 # [Project 2: Credit Card Score Classification](https://github.com/huongbt/Credit-Score-Classification)

 A credit score tells lenders about your creditworthiness.
 Companies use credit scores to make decisions on whether to offer you a mortgage, credit card, auto loan, and other credit products.
-With fast incresing in using Machine Learning and Deep Learning for most of our aspects of life, banks and credit card companies are not out of these trends.
+With fast increasing in using Machine Learning and Deep Learning for most of our aspects of life, banks and credit card companies are not out of these trends.
 They use Machine Learning algorithms to classify their customers's credit card score into different levels based on their customers's historical data.

 * Built a classifier to classify credit score into three different labels (Good, Standard, Poor).
 * Trained data with Random Forest Classifier and Xgboost Classifier.
-O
 * Fine-tuned hyperparameters using RandomizedSearchCV and GridSearchCV to reach the best model.

 Data used in this project is based on the credit score classification submitted by Rohan Paris on Kaggle: https://www.kaggle.com/parisrohan